kata-containers/ci/jobs-builder/README.md

  1. Start the Jenkins container

-The following command creates the jenkins container, and the instance service will be accessible through the port 8080 on localhost.
+The following command creates the Jenkins container, and the instance service will be accessible through the port 8080 on the local host.

 ```bash
 $ docker run --rm -p 8080:8080 --name=jenkins-container -d jenkins/jenkins